 I guess I’ll start with two things that have absolutely nothing to do with my spring break– music.
 These are two songs that I’ve been hardcore loving for the past month or so:

 - “Sassy” by Rapsody.
 I am OBSESSED.
 It has good, nontwerking dancing vibes; I also get some girl boss vibes.
-One thing I absolutely love are the lyrics.
+One thing I absolutely love is the lyrics.
 There are many personal elements in the song, which I believe is immediately recognizable in the first line of the first verse and all throughout the song.
-I also love some of the word play, like when she says “Got no chill, but I do got the Netflix.”
-My absolute favorite thing about this is the allusion to Maya Angelou’s poem “Still I Rise,” which is one of my favorite, favorite, favorite poems; plus, I just love and miss Maya Angelou, but I know she’s in a good place.
+I also love some of the wordplays, like when she says “Got no chill, but I do got Netflix.”
+My absolute favorite thing about this song is the allusion to Maya Angelou’s poem “Still I Rise,” which is one of my favorite, favorite, favorite poems; plus, I just love and miss Maya Angelou, but I know she’s in a good place.
 Anyway, every time Rapsody sings “Diamonds tween my knees/ Oil wells in my thighs” a smile immediately appears on my face as I continue to do my awkward groove to the song.
 For the lyrics and more, check out this link: Sassy Lyrics

 - “The Kids Are Alright” by Chloe x Halle.
 Once again, I’m OBSESSED.
 I’ve known about them since they were on Disney Channel’s NBT.
 They are finally getting the attention and recognition they deserve, especially with their characters Sky and Jazz on grown-ish.
 Anyway, this song gives me such chill and positive vibes.
 Once again, I absolutely love the lyrics.
 The verses are short but powerful.
 The first part of verse one says “We don’t really care about the trends you like to follow/ You know what they say, they here today and gone tomorrow,” and the first part of verse two says “If I’m in the mood I get as ratchet as I wanna/ Turn around and show you, I could bless you with some culture.”
 I literally love them and this song, and I can’t wait for their album.
 For the lyrics and more, check out this link: The Kids Are Alright Lyrics